-Mitsubishi Electric announced that it has developed what is believed to be the world's first sensor-security technology ...
+Mitsubishi Electric Corporation announced today that it has developed what is believed to be the world’s first diagnos...

 The technology is able to correctly detect tsunamis with an false alarm rate as low as 0.1 percent and estimate sea levels to within 50 centimeters, an improvement over 1m accuracy of conventional technology, enabling earlier and more accurate estimation of the scale of a tsunami, thereby facilitating timely evacuation and the minimization of casualties.
 Going forward, the company will continue to develop the technology together with universities, aiming at commercialization by the year 2025.